Skip to main content

 Hybrid

-Hybrid courses are courses that courses that meet online and in person with regular weekly in-person meetings.
+Hybrid courses are courses that meet online and in person with regular weekly in-person meetings.
 Hybrid courses will meet at least one day per week using the standard time schedule with the remaining time fulfilled using online instruction.
 Hybrid courses must continue to satisfy the required contact hours per credit hour.
 Hybrid course online components are offered synchronously, however faculty may use asynchronous instruction by obtaining the approval of the department chair and school dean during course building.
 Hybrid courses typically meet 1-2 days in the classroom, with the 2nd or 3rd day consisting of synchronous online instruction.
 No special notation is required for synchronous versus asynchronous instruction on the course schedule.

 Blended